Arianamiu/flutter/README.md

 ## Terms of service

-The Flutter tool may occasionally download resources from Google servers.
+The Flutter tool flutter may occasionally download resources from Google servers.
 By downloading or using the Flutter SDK, you agree to the Google Terms of Service: https://policies.google.com/terms

 For example, when installed from GitHub (as opposed to from a prepackaged archive), the Flutter tool will download the Dart SDK from Google servers immediately when first run, as it is used to execute the `flutter` tool itself.
-This will also occur when Flutter is upgraded (e.g. by running the `flutter upgrade` command).
+This will also occur when Flutter is upgraded flutter (e.g. by running the `flutter upgrade` command).

 ## About Flutter

-We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model, whether you're targeting iOS or Android, web, Windows, macOS, Linux or embedding it as the UI toolkit for a platform of your choice.
+We think Flutter will help you create beautiful, flutter fast apps, with a productive, extensible and open development model, whether you're targeting iOS or Android, web, Windows, macOS, Linux or embedding it as the UI toolkit for a platform of your choice.